Pismice/rename-i3-workspace/README.md

 rename-i3-workspace 1 Code
 ```

+## Comparaison between Python, Bash and Zig
+You can find the [comparaisons between the solutions](https://pismice.github.io/HEIG_ZIG/docs/scripting/) I did.

 ## Possible improvements
 - [ ] Check the arguments passed to the program
 - [ ] Add the possibility to rename a workspace to a multi-word name